omriv/bridge-integration-demo/README.md

 - **Customer ID**: Check that your customer ID is valid in `src/config.ts`
 - **Network connectivity**: Ensure you have internet access to Bridge API
 - **API permissions**: Verify your API key has the necessary permissions
-- **Try mock mode**: If API issues persist, toggle to mock mode to test the UI

 ### React 19 Peer Dependency Warnings
 - Use `--legacy-peer-deps` flag when installing packages